iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### ContentInstancesOfSpecificClassesSpecification

-The deprecated field `handleInstancesPolymorphically?` of [ContentInstancesOfSpecificClassesSpecification]($presentation-common) has been removed.
+The deprecated field `handleInstancesPolymorphically` of [ContentInstancesOfSpecificClassesSpecification]($presentation-common) has been removed.
 To specify handling polymorphically, specify the value in `classes.arePolymorphic` or `excludedClasses.arePolymorphic`.

 ## Interfaces renamed